Psycokwet/pong/docker-compose.md

 You can access any routes by using http://localhost:8080/api/[ROUTE], the route will be cleansed from the /api/ part.
 Leaving you only what you need.
 Don't forget to refresh the page to do a new call to the route though ;)

+There is some tools ready for your convenience to tests request.
+A light example with insomnia (similare to postman for those who knows), and a frontend minimal example, read the documentation attached in backend_manual.

 #### phpmyadmin

 You can access phpmyadmin at http://localhost:5431 from your preferred browser.